Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - spent time researching and thoroughly understanding the processing blocks section of the SHA-512 algorithm
 - outlined the steps needed for the processing function

+### 5/27/24

+- completed large and small sigma functions
+- found conflicting algorithms for implementation of SHA-512, will investigate